apache/incubator-heron/website/content/docs/concepts/topologies.md

 title: Heron Topologies
 ---

+> ## New DSL for Heron
+> As of Heron version 0.15.2, there is a new **Heron DSL** that can be used
+> to write topologies in a more functional manner, without needing to
+> specify spout and bolt logic directly.
+There is currently a [DSL for
+> Python](../../developers/python/python-dsl) and a DSL for Java will be
+> added soon.
+>
+> More information on the DSL can be found [below](#the-heron-dsl).

 A Heron **topology** is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) used to process streams of data.
 Heron topologies consist of three basic components: